T-Mohamed-Shafeek/Portable-IoT-Based-Voice-Assistant-Using-ESP32-and-Gemini-AI/README.md

 .
 ├── /assests             # Has the Schema and Simple Process Flow diagram to understand the Core concept.
 ├── /utils               # Has the 3 main project files.
 ├── LICENSE              # The License
+├── project_documentation.pdf  # The detailed documentation the project
 └── README.md               # A comprehensive information about the project
 ```
 ## Installation and Setup